karlnapf/shogun-wiki/Getting-involved.md

 1. Register on GitHub.
 2. Fork the shogun repository.
 3. Clone your fork locally, add the orignal (our) repository as upstream (in order to rebase your clone).
-Create a develop branch locally and rebase it against the upstream.
+If it does not exist yet, create locally a new branch called develop.
+Then, rebase it against the upstream.
 For example using git pull --rebase upstream develop.
+If you did your fork recently, your develop branch will probably be already up to date with upstream develop.
+In any case, it is a good practice to check and synchronise your develop branch with upstream develop from time to time to receive the latest changes made by other contributors.
 4. Create a new feature branch locally, work (and commit your work) in there.
 When done, merge this (possibly with the squash option) to your local develop branch.
 If you want, use [Git Flow](http://nvie.com/posts/a-successful-git-branching-model/) (search in the [archives of our mailing list](http://blog.gmane.org/gmane.comp.ai.machine-learning.shogun) for more information about how we are using Git flow).
 5. Push the changes to your fork on github.
 6. Send a pull request against the development branch of the original Shogun repository.